nikitavoloboev/data/docs/fitness/strength-training.md

 # Strength training

+[Pull up bars with rubber resistance band are great items to have](https://www.reddit.com/r/bodyweightfitness/comments/zk5wv1/weight_training_at_home/).
+No need for a gym.

+I go over my fitness routine [here](fitness.md).

 ## Notes

 - [Lift weights.
 An increase in muscle will pull the skin tighter.
 Without any muscle size you'll just be 'skinny fat.'](https://www.reddit.com/r/bodyweightfitness/comments/ncpysn/how_can_i_lose_this_last_bit_of_fat_and_just_have/)